-Instead pushing the development and produce alternative solutions to the ever increasing demand for power, what the government decides instead?
-They seems to continue to work blindly and opt for increase the electricity tariff (they said there is no other choice):-
+Instead of pushing the development and produce alternative solutions to the ever-increasing demand for power, what the government decides instead?
+They seem to continue to work blindly and opt for increase the electricity tariff (they said there is no other choice):-

 Electricity tariffs will be raised as the government looks to cut subsidies on fuel prices, a newspaper reported today, quoting a minister.

 “Fuel price movements are the main factors for the electricity tariff revision,” Energy Minister Peter Chin was quoted as saying in the Business Times newspaper.